wuxxin/infra-shared/examples/safe/README.md

     - a libvirt uefi machine with tpm and the corresponding features and volumes
         - 4gb ram, amd64 instead of arch64, 8gb boot, 2 x 8gb usb sticks

+For the simulation environment with libvirt the host system must also have a configured libvirt.

 ### Single Container Showcases

 #### `Postgresql Server`